Hubs-Foundation/hubs-docs/docs/hubs-cloud-custom-clients.md

 1. Create a [github account](https://github.com)
 1. Go to https://github.com/mozilla/hubs
 1. Click the "Fork" button in the upper right hand corner
+1. You'll be redirected to [github.com/mozilla/hubs/fork](https://github.com/mozilla/hubs/fork)
+1. Make sure to UNCHECK the 'Copy the master branch only' option so that you have access to all the branches
-1. Select your newly forked repo (upper left should say "<your github username> / hubs" NOT "mozilla/hubs")
+1. Go to your newly forked repo (upper left should say "<your github username> / hubs" NOT "mozilla/hubs")
 1. Click green "Code button" to open the **clone** options for your repo
 1. **Copy** the url, you'll need this copied url for the next steps (everyone new to git use HTTPS)